Chapter 1: How to recognize a very good pitcher from a very long ways away indeed

 Chapter 2: A long ways away

-I didn't sit in my customary seats behind first base today, as I was chaperoning my daughter's fourth-grade class on a field trip to the game.
+I didn't sit in my customary seats behind first base today, as I was chaperoning my kids's fourth-grade class on a field trip to the game.
 We were up in the second deck behind the A's bullpen.
 It was hard to see balls and strikes from there, making it difficult to discern what happened to Haren between the fourth and fifth innings that changed directions for him.
 On the other hand, I did get a good look at Milton Bradley's first appearance in the outfield in a very long time.
 Bradley looked good patrolling center field, and hit the ball hard at the plate, as well.

 I could easily get used to having Bradley in the lineup again.
 The thing I like best about it today was that it helped push Eric Chavez, who it seems may never be fully healthy again, down to the sixth slot in the lineup.
 If you judge by WPA, Chavez has been the worst player on the team this year, more damaging, believe it or not, than Jason Kendall, because Chavez has been killing rallies all year in the middle of the lineup, whereas Kendall's ineptitude has been at least minimized by batting ninth.